Monster steals email addresses and spams it@cork membership

 it@cork is a not-for-profit, IT professionals networking organisation, based in Cork.
 I am on the steering committee of it@cork, helping out with the running as much as I can in a voluntary capacity.

-18 thoughts on “Monster steals email addresses and spams it@cork membership”
+18 responses to “Monster steals email addresses and spams it@cork membership”

 1. What’s the deal with everyone spamming this Monday?